maticnetwork/matic-cli/README.md

   - Restarts `heimdall` on all the remote machines
 - `./bin/express-cli --cleanup`
-  - Cleans up `ganache`, `bor`, `heimdall` and `bridge`, redeploys all the contracts and restarts all the services
+  - Cleans up `ganache`, `bor`, `heimdall` and `bridge`, redeploys all the contracts and restarts all the services The `express-cli` also provides additional testing commands, listed here.
 - `./bin/express-cli --send-state-sync`
   - Create a `state-sync` transaction on the remote network
 - `./bin/express-cli --monitor`